plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 curl: (56) Recv failure: Connection reset by peer
 ```

-Unlucky, maybe instead of an IP, we need to make a request to the URL itself (the server's SSL cert isn't valid, so we need to tell `curl` that it should disregard certificate
-validity using the `--insecure` arg):
+Unlucky, maybe instead of an IP, we need to make a request to the URL itself (the server's SSL certificate is self-signed rather than CA-signed, so we need to tell `curl` that it should skip the certificate validity check using the `--insecure` arg):

 ```bash
 curl https://chal.ctf.games:32032 --insecure -H 'GET / HTTP/1.1' \\